sc2kfix/sc2kfix/hooks/hooks.md

 5. Otherwise, the real `sndPlaySoundA()` is called with the original parameters, and its return value is placed in `retval`.
 6. `HookAfter_sndPlaySoundA(void* pReturnAddress, BOOL* retval, ...)` is called with `_ReturnAddress()` as the first added parameter and `&retval` as the second.
 7. The original caller is returned to with the contents of `retval` as the return code of `sndPlaySoundA()`.

+## What other cool stuff that aren't hooks do we have?
+The header file `include/sc2k_1996.h` is your friend.
+Inside there are enums, structs, and a whole bunch of reference pointer definitions that let the native code in sc2kfix manipulate game state as if it's operating in the game thread itself.
+This is a new feature as of 0.6-dev and is probably something you don't want to mess with unless you really know what you're doing.